Steelers honor Franco Harris by rallying past Raiders 13-10 – KION546

 Steelers honor Franco Harris by rallying past Raiders 13-10

-On the same night the Steelers retired Harris’ No. 32 — the Hall of Fame running back died Wednesday at age 72 — Pittsburgh (7-8) kept its faint playoff hopes alive by delivering another last-second victory over the Raiders.
-Las Vegas (6-9) was pushed to the brink of elimination from the postseason.

-A day after the 50th anniversary of Harris’ “Immaculate Reception” win over the Raiders in the 1972 playoffs, Pickett deftly drove the Steelers 76 yards in 10 plays, the last a dart over the middle to a wide-open Pickens in the end zone.
+During halftime, Harris’ widow Dana Dokmanovich, and their son, Dok, joined team president Art Rooney II for a tearful ceremony that included Dokmanovich leaning into Rooney for support after he presented her with her late husband’s jersey.

+“We dedicated this to Franco,” Pickett said.
+“Felt like he was with us tonight.”

-Pickett completed 26 of 39 for 244 yards with a touchdown and an interception.
-Tight end Pat Freiermuth caught seven passes for 66 yards and Najee Harris had 95 total yards as the Steelers won for the fifth time in seven games.
+Pickett completed 26 of 39 passes for 244 yards with a touchdown and an interception.
+Freiermuth caught seven passes for 66 yards and Najee Harris had 95 total yards as the Steelers (7-8) won for the fifth time in seven games.

+“We’re still in the hunt,” Heyward said.
+“I like to think we just keep getting better and better as the weeks go on.”

 Derek Carr threw for 174 yards with a touchdown and three interceptions, the last one a floater down the middle of the field that was picked off by Cam Sutton with 29 seconds to go.
 Pittsburgh rookie Connor Heyward ran for a first down to help the Steelers run out of the clock.

-The Raiders, coming off a dramatic last-play victory over New England last week, reverted to their form from earlier this season by losing their eighth one-score game of the year.
+The Raiders (6-9), coming off a dramatic last-play victory over New England last week, reverted to their form from earlier this season by losing their eighth one-score game of the year.
 They could be eliminated from the playoffs by the end of the week.

-The Steelers paid tribute to Harris in various ways during a bitterly cold night.
-Players wore replicas of his jersey while entering the stadium.
-Defensive captain Cam Heyward ran onto the field waving a massive flag with Harris’ number, and Pickett even shouted “Franco!
-Franco!” during his cadence before converting a quarterback sneak in the first half.

-Still, it looked like it wouldn’t be enough.
-While Pittsburgh moved the ball with ease at times, it continued to struggle once it got near the end zone.
-Pickett threw an interception in the third quarter — his first in 145 attempts — and Chris Boswell missed a pair of field goals.
+“We’ve pulled out plenty (of games) and then to lose in this fashion when you have a shot to win, you realize you’re close but close doesn’t really count in this league,” Las Vegas head coach Josh McDaniels said.
+“I obviously have to do a better job to try and close the gap.”

+It was a gap the Raiders found themselves on the right side of for the first 59-plus minutes at the second-coldest home game in Steelers’ history.

 Yet Las Vegas let the Steelers hang around, and Pickett — whose name was announced by Harris when Pittsburgh took him with the 20th overall pick in last spring’s draft — provided the first signature moment of what the Steelers hope will be a decorated career.